vespoli/front-end-development-conventions/README.md

 - **Chuck Norris** uses spaces.
 Two of them.
 - You don't want to look like an amateur do you?
 - View compression - You can see more
-- Transference - That code block you just ripped from the stack overflow is spaces
+- Transference - That code block you just ripped from the stack overflow... spaces
 - JADE hates tabs + spaces - Dont piss off JADE or it'll be a bad day

 ### JADE

-Components should all be div's.
+Components containers should usually be generic div's.
+This way they are more flexible to be contained in an element that will provide further semantic meaning depending on how they are used.
 No need to be explicit with div so lead with the components class name.
 Let the caller of the component figure out what the semantics are.
 Dont wrap components in things like `section` or `aside`.
 Where it makes sense use elements like `header`s and `footer`s insde the component, but not just for the sake of it.

 **Bad**